yangshun/cs3217-problem-sets-writeup/public/ps/PS2/PS2.md

 4. There are several ways to represent a graph.
 Here are a few:
  * As a collection of edges
  * As an adjacency list, in which each node is associated with a list of its outgoing edges.
- * As an adjacency matrix, which explicitly represents, for every pair ⟨A,B⟩ of edges, whether there is a link from A to B, and how many.
+ * As an adjacency matrix, which explicitly represents, for every pair ⟨A, B⟩ of edges, whether there is a link from A to B, and how many.

   Briefly discuss the advantages and disadvantages of any three types of Graph representations. **(5 points)**